pinkpong111/Vector-Storm-Theory/README.md

 **Governance (DFG sense):**
 > *Governance in DFG denotes architectural terrain-shaping that configures interaction pathways — not supervisory control or management oversight.*

+**Interaction Topology (first use per section) [v2.0]:**
+> *Interaction topology denotes the generative relational structure between vector fields — the primary analytical object in VST.
+State space is treated as a downstream projection of this structure, not as the container of dynamics.*

+**Vector Equilibrium (first use per section) [v2.0]:**
+> *Vector Equilibrium denotes the symmetric tension geometry of VCZ where all directional amplification vectors neutralize through distributed mutual cancellation — a region maintained by peripheral tension, not central control.*

+**Center Invisibility (first use per section) [v2.0]:**
+> *Center Invisibility denotes the structural constraint that the stabilizing distributed invariant cannot be directly observed or optimized without converting it from a non-distorting boundary condition to a distorting coupling node — the reason Silent Criticality detection requires indirect proxy measurement.*

 ---

 ### T.5 Companion Paper Semantic Consistency Map